chopin-coding/track-movies/README.md

 A containerized, scalable, stateless movie-tracker API using FastAPI and MongoDB.
 Created this as a personal project following a Udemy course.
 The frontend is at https://github.com/chopin-coding/track-movies-frontend.

 1. Install the requirements in `requirements.txt`.
-2. Run a MongoDB server (I created a local docker container).
+2. Run a MongoDB server (e.g. a docker container).
 3. Create a `settings.env` and configure the environment variables.
 4. Run `main.py`.